-Sediment removal activities would comply with the 401 Water Quality Certification (WQC).
+Sediment removal activities would comply with the 401 Water Quality Certification (WQC) received in July 2012 and amended in March 2017.
 With the implementation of mitigation measures, the proposed sediment removal and placement activities are not expected to cause significant or adverse impacts to water quality.